Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Energy conversion rates

-This expression makes clear that the pseudoenergy flux is a product of the wave frequency and the wave action flux, agreeing with a well-known definition for the pseudoenergy.
-Obviously, the pseudoenergy production rate for the zero-frequency component identically vanishes; $\mathcal{P}^{(T)}_0 = 0$.
-For this particular mode, the steady flow drives the baroclinic motion, and the external tidal force does not make energetic contributions.
-This is a general consequence of the pseudoenergy-based framework \citep{buhler2014waves}.
-On the other hand, the form stress is finite even for the zero-frequency component.
-Combining the two terms of baroclinic energy production rate, we arrive at the final result, $(1/T) \int_0^T \mathcal{P} dt = \sum_{n = -\infty}^\infty \mathcal{P}_n$ with
+This expression makes clear that the pseudoenergy flux is given by the wave frequency multiplied by the wave-action flux, consistent with the standard pseudoenergy--action relation.
+In particular, the pseudoenergy production rate of the zero-frequency component vanishes identically, $\mathcal{P}^{(T)}_0 = 0$; for this mode, the baroclinic motion is driven solely by the steady background flow, and the oscillatory tidal forcing does not contribute energetically, a general consequence of the pseudoenergy-based framework \citep{buhler2014waves}.
+On the other hand, the form stress can remain finite even for the zero-frequency component.